hamza3256/Image-Processor/README.md

 - performs arithmetic and Boolean operations between images
 - performs point processing and bit-plane slicing
-- performs a convolution on the image for o smoothing the image o edge detection in the image
+- performs a convolution on the image for
+  - smoothing the image
+  - edge detection in the image
 - performs order statistic filtering

 Furthermore, to enhance the program with a number of image processing algorithms to improve/alter the